jmoenig/Snap/DEVLOG.md

     * new experimental (hidden) option to bulk-toggle the use-primitive switch in all customized primitives
     * new "sigmoid" easing function in the animations library
     * new EDC Early Maths Microworlds, thanks, Zak Kolar and Bernat!
-    * new "writing and formating" library, thanks, Tethrarxitet!
+    * new "writing and formatting" library, thanks, Tethrarxitet!
     * new "Lisp code..." entry in blocks context menu
     * new "code..." entry to blocks context menu if "Codification support" setting is enabled
     * new live coding "performer mode" (currently hidden behind shift-click) setting, thank you, Bernat!